Monument Valley Scenic Drive: Best Stops, Map & Tips for Your Visit

 Monument Valley Scenic Drive FAQ

-Monument Valley Scenic Drive is a loop drive that starts and ends at the Monument Valley Tribal Park Visitor Center.
-You can find this visitor center just off the U.S. Hwy 163 at the border of Utah and Arizona, at the end of Monument Valley Road.
+The Monument Valley Scenic Drive is a loop road that starts and ends at the Monument Valley Tribal Park Visitor Center.
+The visitor center is located just off U.S. Hwy 163, at the end of Monument Valley Road, near the Utah–Arizona border.

-You need at least 1.5-2 hours for the Monument Valley Scenic Drive.
-This is sufficient time to do the entire loop and stop at all the viewpoints.
+You need about 1.5–2 hours for the Monument Valley Scenic Drive.
+This is usually enough time to complete the loop and stop at all the viewpoints, but it can take longer depending on traffic, weather conditions, and how much time you spend at each stop.

-While there are guided tours available, you can also do the Monument Valley Scenic Drive in your own car.
-Please note that bikes, motorcycles, RVs, or motorhomes are not allowed on valley drive.
+Yes, you can do the Monument Valley Scenic Drive in your own car, and many visitors do.
+However, bikes, motorcycles, RVs, and motorhomes are not allowed on the scenic drive.

-While a 4×4 or a high-clearance vehicle is recommended, it is possible to do the Monument Valley Scenic Drive in a regular car as well.
-In any case, you may want to check if your (car hire) insurance covers driving on unpaved roads.
+While a 4×4 or high-clearance vehicle is recommended, it is often possible to do the Monument Valley Scenic Drive in a regular car.
+Whether it’s a good idea depends on road conditions and your comfort level.
+Also check whether your rental agreement allows driving on unpaved roads.

-You can stop at all the viewpoints along the Monument Scenic Drive and walk around designated areas.
-You are not allowed to stop just anywhere you like or walk beyond the limits of the viewpoint area (there are signs indicating all this).
-You can only visit the restricted areas with a local guide.
+You can stop at designated viewpoints along the Monument Valley Scenic Drive and walk around marked areas.
+You are not allowed to stop just anywhere or walk beyond viewpoint boundaries.
+Access to restricted areas is only possible with a local Navajo guide.

-Drones are not allowed at Monument Valley Scenic Drive.
+No. Drones are not allowed anywhere in Monument Valley Tribal Park.

 Yes, Monument Valley Scenic Drive is absolutely worth a visit!
 The scenery is spectacular and driving this road is the best way to get really close to the beautiful rock formations of Monument Valley.
 If you are passing by and have at least 2 hours to spare, do not miss it!